Tschaul/iridanus-server/README.md

 # Other idea:

-- Research gets gathered by proportional to population over time
+- Research/developement gets gathered by proportional to population over time
 - There is a pool of uprades shared by all plyers.
 - When i buy a research/developement no one else can buy it

-- no colors
+# Victory condition

+- Points for 3 upgrades of same color
+- Points for highest amount of ships or population respectively
+- Points can be bought with developement
+- Points for owning special artefact worlds
+- Points for each owned capital world

 # Possible Upgrades: